 Article 11 of the MLI applies "in place of or in the absence of" an existing provision.
-Article 11 is not a provision required to meet a minimum standard and therefore jurisdictions can opt out of this article entirely.
+Article 11 is not a provision required to meet a minimum standard and therefore jurisdictions can opt out of this Article entirely.

-Portugal has reserved the right for the entirety of this article not to apply to its CTAs, stating that the CTAs would not affect the taxation by a Contracting Jurisdiction of its residents.
+The Czech Republic has reserved the right for the entirety of this article not to apply to its CTAs.